dbuonomo/community-store-import/README.md

 * Add a summary and confirmation before import
 * Add option to skip product updates
 * Support image IDs in CSV data
-* Add support for Community Store 2.x
 * Dispatch concrete5 events
-* Test with older versions of Community Store